{{ summary.title }}

 CIDR prefix

-The slash length that states how many bits of an IPv4 address identify the network.
+The slash length that states how many bits of an IPv4 address are network bits, such as /24.